SuperOfficeDocs/superoffice-docs/docs/en/api/archive-providers/reference/selectionstaticcontactaddmembers.md

 value will not NOT be included.
 If it is set to 1 or not set at all, such contacts WILL be included.</description></item><item><term>includePersonWithNoDMRestriction</term><description>If this boolean restriction is included and set to 0, then persons that have the <see cref="P:SuperOffice.CRM.Rows.PersonRow.Nomailing" /> property set to a nonzero value will not NOT be included.
 If it is set to 1 or not set at all, such persons WILL be included.
-Note that this restriction will by itself NOT trigger a person search; a genuine person-type restriction has to be present to do that.</description></item><item><term>includePersonRestriction</term><description>This restriction, if included, can have one of three distinct string values.
+<para />Note that this restriction will by itself NOT trigger a person search; a genuine person-type restriction
+has to be present to do that.</description></item><item><term>includePersonRestriction</term><description>This restriction, if included, can have one of three distinct string values.
 The strings correspond to the values of the
 <see cref="T:SuperOffice.CRM.ArchiveLists.SelectionContactPersonExtender.IncludePersonType" /> enumeration (parsing